Are co-ops are better than corporations? How are they worse?

 Decision-making is distributed

-Co-operatives are often defined by a “one member, one vote” decision-making structure.
+You’ll often hear co-operatives are defined by a “one member, one vote” system.
 For the most part, this is how co-ops structure shareholder voting rights.
-Co-ops with multiple share classes may have an alternative structure for decision-making.
-But, in general, the “one member, one vote” rule applies.
+Co-ops with more than one class of shareholder might do it differently, but in general the “one member, one vote” rule applies.

 One advantage of this is that it guards against hostile takeover or a single shareholder holding a majority of the decision-making power.
-In short, you can’t buy control of a co-operative company, and this is one of the key differences between co-operatives and corporations.
+In short, you can’t buy control of a co-operative company.
+This is one of the key differences between co-operatives and corporations.

 More responsive to the community